 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, well-crafted description that clearly identifies three specific Android security hardening areas and provides explicit trigger guidance.
-It uses appropriate third-person voice, includes natural developer terminology, and occupies a distinct niche that minimizes conflict with other skills.
+This is a strong, well-crafted skill description that clearly identifies its domain (Android app security), lists specific concrete actions, and includes an explicit 'Use when' clause with natural trigger terms.
+It is concise, uses third-person voice correctly, and occupies a distinct niche that minimizes conflict with other skills.

 | Dimension | Reasoning | Score |